syk2021/cpsc482/code.md

     and 3.2% respectively.
 This indicates that AlphaCode cannot yet apply solutions of one problem to another related problem.
 Alterations that did not fundamentally change the problem statement, such as typos, affected solve rates less.

     To overcome these shortcomings, having models consider test cases may be useful.
-Test cases in this model are used to evaluate the solutions, but in the case that a problem description is changed, test cases can help the system develop more correct approaches.
+Test cases in this system are used to evaluate the solutions, but in the case that a problem description is changed, test cases can help the system develop more correct approaches.
 Studies such as Zhang et al. (2023) suggest that applying a planning algorithm in the transformer generation process may be helpful, as ideal code generation "[would] stop early in the generation process"